Congratulations! You’re having a goblin!

 I was scared.
 I thought I was in a lot of trouble because I was only 10 and had miraculously knocked up some chick I’d been dating for, I dunno, nine days.
 After a few minutes, I hung up the phone and walked to my room.
 I laid down on my bed, Ferris Bueller style, and — suddenly — pure excitement coursed through my veins.

-“I’m gonna be a dad,” I said to myself with a huge grin plastered on my face.
+“I’m gonna be a dad,” I said to myself with a huge grin.

 I knew it didn’t make any sense to have impregnated someone without so much as kissing her.
 But I dismissed all rational thought that night: Nothing was going to separate me from my baby.